sskeme/eeee346-s25-hw4/README.md

 In this homework assignment, you will implement a few string manipulation functions.
 It is known that these methods are available from existing libraries and with the C++ string class.
 However, you are to implement your own versions of these functions.
 This homework assignment is still 'C-like' since C++ classes have not yet been covered in the course.

-You will be using pointers to character arrays and treating them like string literals.
+You will be using character arrays and treating them like string literals.
 When dealing with string literals, it is important that after the last character, there is a null character `'\0'`.
 The null character indicates the end of the string of characters and is vital when using functions such as `strlen()`.

 In this assignment, `const` is used for pointers and data.
 Check parameters of the functions.